 Applications of those not meeting AU’s admissions criteria will be forwarded to EGSC, who will then follow up by phone to facilitate enrollment at EGSC for interested applicants.

-Students will pay EGSC tuition and fees, which includes AU’s mandatory and elective fees for amenities such as the University Wellness Center on campus, computer labs, campus meal plans, and more.
+Students will pay EGSC tuition and fees, which includes AU’s mandatory and elective fees for amenities such as the University Wellness Center, computer labs, student life and more.

-EGSC offers a waiver of out-of-state tuition for residents of bordering South Carolina counties, as currently exists for AU.
+EGSC currently offers a waiver of out-of-state tuition for residents of bordering South Carolina counties (Aiken and Edgefield County), attending the EGSC-Augusta campus.